 Tal from New York City today asked us: “Sometimes accidents are unavoidable.
 Safe drivers still have car accidents, right?”

 Accidents can happen to anyone at anytime.
 No matter how safe you try to be on the road, some accidents are unavoidable.
 If you have yet to file an insurance claim for a car accident, consider yourself lucky.
 Car insurance industry estimates predict that the average American is likely to file a collision claim every 17.9 years.
+In fact, the average American driver has a 30% chance of being involved in a serious car accident in his or her lifetime.

 Although we all like to think we are better than the average driver, odds are, we are not.
 According to these industry estimates, if you receive your drivers license at age 18, chances are you will get into a car accident by age 36.
 Over the course of a lifetime, experts predict the average driver to have a total of three or four automobile accidents.